critocrito/ncube/README.md

   quite simple.
 - Builds are orcehstrated using [`make`](https://www.gnu.org/software/make/).
   macOS and most Linux distributions have `make` installed out of the box.
+- For OSX, the Apple's _Xcode Command Line Tools_ is also required and it may be installed with `xcode-select --install`.

 Verify that all build dependencies are satisfied.